asadmahdi-phy/asadmahdi-phy.github.io/_pages/coursework.md

       <h3>Quantum Mechanics and Computation, Parts I and II</h3>

       <p class="coursework-description">
-        Fundamental concepts of quantum mechanics using wave-mechanical and matrix-mechanical approaches, together with numerical simulations
+        Coursework on the fundamental concepts and mathematical formulation of quantum mechanics using both wave-mechanical and matrix-mechanical approaches.
+The programme also included numerical and physical-system simulations using COMSOL.
-        using COMSOL.
       </p>

       <div class="coursework-links">